omrihar/personal-website/README.md

 | `type` | `'blog'`, `'project'`, tbd |
 | `section` | In which section of the website should this appear? |
 | `tags` | Relevant tags |
+| `resources` | A list of relevant resources such as links, articles, repos,
+etc... |